ruanti2018-1/zy1-monogame/report.md

 MonoGame updates their current version number according to the semantic versioning convention.
 Most MonoGame releases can be categorised into two main categories: major updates that symbolize a new backwards compatibility baseline, and new versions containing novel features and bug fixes.
 The first one corresponds to the major indicator in the semantic version convension, the latter corresponds to the minor type.
 There might also be a version number that represents a patch, which is incremented by small bug fixes that are merged into the Master branch.

 The first type has only occurred three times in the history of MonoGame.
 The latter on the other hand, has an average frequency between 1-2 years.
-Figure 5 give an overview of the different release and mentions the changes with the largest magnitude of change.
+Figure 4.1&Figure4.2 give an overview of the different release and mentions the changes with the largest magnitude of change.

 ![EvolutionView](./EvolutionView.png)
-Figure 4: Evolution view.
+Figure 4.1: Evolution view.

-But the most biggest change showed in the version3.0.
+Obviously,  the most biggest change showed in the version3.0.
 The changes are as followed.
 * 3D (many thanks to Infinite Flight Studios for the code and Sickhead Games in taking the time to merge the code in)
 * New platforms: Windows 8, Windows Phone 8, OUYA, PlayStation Mobile (including Vita)
 * Custom Effects